kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ___

-## Summary
+## The bare minimum to remember
 * Logging onto the computing cluster
 * Up/downloading files from your local computer to the cluster
 * Submitting jobs on the cluster
-* In preparation for genotyping, we downloaded sequencing files from NCBI
+* In preparation for genotyping, we downloaded sequencing files from NCBI and subset them to 1 million reads